Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **Can you explain the process for the Failover in case of a Disaster and what is the frequency of disaster recovery testing?**

+   Process to test the disaster recovery, test plans and team involved to perform the activities.

 ## Performance & Scalability

 - **What are the performance related SLAs?**